tavip/linux/Documentation/labs/app_dev_debug.rst

 ===================

 Working with heap is one of the main causes of programming problems.
-Working with pointers, the need to use system/library calls for assignment/assignment can lead to a number of issues that affect (often fatal) the operation of a program.
+Working with pointers, the need to use system/library calls for allocating/freeing memory can lead to a number of issues that affect (often fatal) the operation of a program.

 The most common problems with memory are:

-  * invalid access to memory - which prevents access to areas that have not been allocated or have been released.
+  * invalid access to memory - which prevents access to areas that have not been allocated or have been freed.
   * memory leaks - situations where the reference to a previously assigned area is lost.
 That area will remain busy until the process ends.

-Both issues and utilities that can be used to combat them will be presented below.
+Both issues and utilities that can be used to combat memory problems will be presented below.

 mcheck - check the heap consistency